Skip to main content

 Beware of traps

-Fraudsters know many ways to take their victims to the cleaners.
-Often the scam is executed via internet, but it can also be done by mail or telephone.
-It is common for many criminals to state that they are based abroad.
+Scammers have many ways of ripping off their victims.
+Often the scam is carried out over the internet, but it can also be done by post or telephone.
+It is common for many criminals to claim to be based abroad.

 Paketanlieferung: Frau mit Tablet